Wedge (Pre-Sale)

 Every release is only as good as your position.
-The Wedge was designed specifically around the Hip Hook and Range so you spend less time setting up and more time actually releasing.
+The Wedge was designed specifically around the Hip Hook and the Range, so you spend less time setting up and more time actually releasing.

 Shipping date TBD - Estimated July 2026